PoisotLab/ms_metaweb_transfer/manuscript.md

 particular seems to be very sensitive to human arrival [@Pires2015PleMeg].
 In short, there is well-substantiated support for the idea that human footprint affects more than the risk of species extinction [@Marco2018ChaHum], and can lead to changes in interaction structure.
-Yet, interactions being inherently more plastic, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
+Yet, owing to the inherit plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
-Embedding a network also, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
-Deep phylogenetically links.
+The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
+In practice (and in this instance) the reconstructed metaweb will predict interactions that are plausible based on the species' evolutionary history, however some interactions would not be realized due to human impact.

 @Cirtwill2019QuaFra previously made the point that network inference techniques based on Bayesian approaches would perform far better in the presence of an